lwshaffer25/content/privacy-policy.md

 ## Information we collect

-The following information is available to the Prendus services and applications and to [Graphcool](https://www.graph.cool/).
+The following potentially personally identifiable information is available to the Prendus services and applications and to [Graphcool](https://www.graph.cool/).

 * Email address
 * Password
 * LTI credentials
   *
-* Any information contained in content that you upload
+* Any personally identifiable information contained in content that you upload

 ## How we use the information